Take a look at some of the most frequently asked questions the Guild receives.

 The Guild is very proud to be one of the very few stand-alone wine colleges in the United States.
 We are not part of a culinary school or hotel and restaurant management program – we provide college level wine education through 25 different professional wine courses.

-IWG diplomas and certifications are recognized throughout the United States and many other countries.
-The Guild has graduates living in all 50 states and 12 foreign countries.
+IWG awards are recognized throughout the United States and many other countries.
+The Guild has graduates living in all 50 states and 25 foreign countries.